eric-erki/Deep-Video-Analytics/docs/gfw.md

-# Dealing with GFW blocking download
+# Dealing with GFW blocking downloads

 DVA downloads model weights from Dropbox and Digial Ocean spaces, in some cases the files cannot be downloaded.
 As a workaround